 If you enjoy hippies and are looking to mix it up with local Bedouins, check out Ramadan Camp in Ras Shaitan.

 Kribi in Cameroon is one of those amazing spots few travelers discover because of its remote location.
-But those that do make it absolutely love it.
-West Africa is hard on backpackers and Kribi is just a jewel of a beach place.
-The nearby Lobe Waterfalls actually tumble into the ocean, a totally unique sight.
+But those that do make it love it.
+West Africa is hard on backpackers, and Kribi is just a jewel of a beach place.
+The nearby Lobe Waterfalls actually tumble into the ocean, a unique sight.
 You can also visit Pygmy villages in the area.

 Hotels in Kribi

-- Hotel Ilomba minutes from the waterfalls and with reasonable rates, this is a great choice right on the beach.
+- Hotel Ilomba is minutes from the waterfalls and has reasonable rates.
+This is a great choice right on the beach.

 - Hotel Palm Beach Plus has reasonable rates for single and double rooms.